 In most cases Fordyce spots don’t require any treatment, but if they are cosmetic concern for you, then you should remove them.
 Below you will see more about the treatment of Fordyce spots.

 Human Papillomavirus Infection (HPV).
 Little white bumps on lips may also be caused by human papillomavirus infection.
 This infection may affect your genital areas, as well as your mouth or throat.
-It is sometimes associated with the cancer of vagina, cervix, penis or anus.
 Also, it may be associated with mouth cancer.

 They are painless and in most cases they are small, but sometimes these bumps may also be bigger and spiky.
 White bumps that are caused by human papillomavirus infection usually appear in clusters and they are fluid-filled.